mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 simply prints:

 ```
-caught error
+We caught error!
 ```

-Of course most of the time you won't rely on exactly which statements are supposed to throw and you will just use larger `try/catch` blocks.
-But it's still valuable to understand what is happening here.
+Of course most of the time you won't rely on exactly which statements are supposed to throw.
+You will just use larger `try/catch` blocks.
+But it's still valuable to understand what exactly is happening here.

 ## yield* - yield delegation